aheckmann/observed/README.md

 // crickets ..
 ```

 Turns out they don't.
-That's what `observed` is for: watching objects for changes without having to care about whether or not they have nested objects and arrays.
+And that's what `observed` is for: watching object modifications without having to care about whether or not they have nested objects and arrays.

-## usage
+## Usage

 `observed` returns an `EventEmitter` which you listen to for changes.
 There are five classes of events, closely mirroring `Object.observe`